What Is Octane Number: Difference Between Octane Number And Cetane Number [PDF]

 Octane number is the measurement of resistance of fuel or gasoline against denotation or knocking in a spark-ignition internal combustion engine.
 The higher the octane number, the better the fuel is against denotation.
 The octane number is often called an octane rating.

-High-performance cars use high octane number fuel because engines are designed to have a higher compression ratio.
 Due to the high compression ratio, those engines can produce more power.
-But the high compression ratio can lead to early burn of fuel before the actual spark occurs.
-To avoid early burns off fuel, the high-performance engine uses high octane number fuel.
+However, the high compression ratio can lead to early burn of fuel before the actual spark occurs.
+To avoid early burns of fuel, the high-performance engine uses high-octane number fuel.

-octane number 1
+octane number

-The proportion of presence of iso-octane is the benchmark of determining the octane number.
+The proportion of the presence of iso-octane is the benchmark for determining the octane number.
 If I say the octane number of fuel is 90, you may think that it has 90% iso-octane and 10% heptane.
 But that is not true.
 Because fuel has other additives too.
-What the number 90 means is that the fuel will have the same performance characteristic as if the fuel has 90 % iso-octane.
-There are many additives that are mixed in the fuel to boost the octane number.

 Detonation or Knocking

-The reason we use high octane rating fuel is to avoid detonation or knocking.
+The reason we use high-octane rating fuel is to avoid detonation or knocking.
 Right?
 So let us understand what is that detonation or knocking.

 We all know that the petrol engine is a spark-ignition engine.
 The engine compresses the air and fuel mixture and at the end of the compression stroke, a spark plug starts igniting the fuel.
-Now if the unburnt fuel is heated and compressed too much ( As in the case of high-grade engines), the air-fuel mixture starts pre-igniting ( or self-igniting) before the actual spark occurs.

 Pre-ignition creates shock waves and those shock waves create too much pressure inside the engine.
 No engine parts are designed to withstand that extra pressure.
-Due to this, the engine starts detonating and produce a knock-knock sound.
-If the knocking is too severe then it may even damage the engine.

 Diesel engines are compression ignition engines.
 Only air is compressed and fuel is injected into the compressed air which is already heated.
 There is no spark plug in diesel engines to start ignition.
 The required heat to ignite fuel is generated by the compression of air.

-Since there is no way that air and fuel mixture gets compressed in a diesel engine, so there is no chance of denotation or knocking.
-As I said earlier that the whole concept of using high octane fuel is just to avoid knocking.
-Since there is no chance of knocking so why to use high octane fuel.
+As I said earlier the whole concept of using high-octane fuel is just to avoid knocking.
+Since there is no chance of knocking so why use high-octane fuel?
 That is the only reason, diesel engine uses low octane rating fuel.

 Cetane Number

 Cetane number or cetane rating is the performance indicator of the combustion speed of diesel.
 It is an inverse function of an octane number.
-High octane number fuel delays the ignition, but high cetane number fuel speed up the ignition.
+High octane number fuel delays the ignition, but high cetane number fuel speeds up the ignition.

 Unlike the octane number where the proportion of iso-octane sets the benchmark, in the case of diesel, it is the cetane (Hexadecane) that sets the benchmark.
-Often diesel use additives like Alkyl nitrates and di-tert-butyl peroxide to raise the cetane rating.
+Often diesel uses additives like Alkyl nitrates and di-tert-butyl peroxide to raise the cetane rating.

 Difference between octane number and cetane number